The mass customization balancing act

 For Europe's specialty machine builders, this challenge is nothing new.
 Rising cost pressure from East Asia and increasingly specific user expectations have forced them to develop methods of building custom-tailored solutions with series-production efficiency.

 The key ingredients have proven to be modularization and digitization.
 To achieve the necessary levels of efficiency in development and production, machine modules must be highly standardized and feature consistent electrical and mechanical interfaces.
-Adapting each module's functionality to a specific task must be handled primarily via software alone.
+Each module's functionality can be defined and adapted to a specific task via software.
 This allows the specialty machine builder to focus development resources on adding value with new functions and modules.

 Modular from the start: the UNIROB system